Report: Woman 'eaten alive' by scabies in nursing home

 State health officials were notified about a scabies outbreak at the nursing home multiple times but did not inspect the LaFayette facility, WJXX and WTLV report.

-Zeni's family said she lived the American dream - she worked in the naval yard during World War II, modeled in New York City, and worked at a TV station in Chicago.
+Zeni's family said she lived the American dream, working in the naval yard during World War II before modeling in New York City and working at a TV station in Chicago.

 Her daughter claims she was moved to the nursing home in 2010 because she suffered from dementia.

-According to doctors, scabies is a painful, but treatable skin condition caused when parasitic mites burrow into your skin, lay eggs, and survive off of your body.
+According to doctors, scabies is a painful but treatable skin condition caused when parasitic mites burrow into your skin, lay eggs, and survive off of your body.

 Pictures of Zeni before her death show skin flaking off and one of her hands blackened.